alansobchacki/odin-js-hash-map/README.md

 Notes
 -----

+To handle collisions, our hash map keys are inserted as linked lists instead of arrays.

 I added a driver() function to showcase some HashMap functions.
 It wasn't a requirement, but it felt like a waste not to do so.